martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

   - Parameter_embedding.ipynb: Documentation of adjusting modeling with several categorical input encoded with parameter embedding on various timeseries input models.
   - RNN_with_frozen_conv.ipynb: Documentation of RNN timeseries models.
   - Transformer_with_frozen_conv_1.ipynb: Documentation of transformer models with only encoders.
 * ./processed_data: The folder containing the processed data.
-This folder is ingored by git.
+This folder is ignored by git.
 * ./proj_mod:
   - data_processing.py: The data processing functions.
   - recover_time_id.py: The time id order recovery functions.
   - training.py: Training related code, including nn.Module subclass, Dataset subclass, and training loop related code.
   - visualization.py: Code on visualization.
 * ./raw_data: The folder containing the raw data.
+This folder is ignored by git.
 ## Contributers

 Martin Molina-Fructuoso, Yuan Zhang